Great Himalayan National Park

 Pristine Wilderness

-Untouched landscapes with dense forests, alpine meadows, and snow-capped peaks.
+Dramatic alpine meadows, lush forests, and snow-capped peaks.

 Activities